 As of this year, we are covered by the National Health Insurance Fund (NHIF) which is a government medical scheme initiative.
 They have special packages for students and it covers a wide range of services including surgery.
-We particularly choose this because it is accepted by most hospitals in the interiors i.e Rural areas and in the urban as well.
-A large percentage of our scholars come from rural and semi rural areas where other there are few privately owned hospitals.
-The risk of getting them other private funded medical insurance is that most private insurance agencies cover private hospitals whereas in the rural areas there are more government hospitals than privately owned ones.
+We particularly chose this because it is accepted by most hospitals in the interiors, i.e rural areas and in the urban as well.
+A large percentage of our scholars come from rural and semi-rural areas where there are few privately owned hospitals.
+The risk of getting them other privately funded medical insurance is that most private insurance agencies cover private hospitals whereas in the rural areas there are more government hospitals than privately owned ones.
 This poses a challenge because a child may miss medical treatment in their home area just because the medical insurance cover they have is not accepted in the nearest government hospital.

 When scholars get ill in school they are taken to the hospital by the school nurses and matrons.
-If the case is severe and can not be treated in the nearest hospital to school the nurses contact us (TFFT) and we take a step further in getting the best medical care.
-It is mandatory for all scholars to go for health check up every time before the school opens.
-We document every health related issue and concerns of our scholars.
+If the case is severe and cannot be treated in the nearest hospital to school, the nurses contact TFFT and we take a step further in getting the best medical care.
+It is mandatory for all scholars to go for health checkup every time before the school opens.
+We document every health-related issue and concerns of our scholars.

 The Foundation For Tomorrow avails multivitamins for these scholars, we also give them extra nutritional support like buying them milk and fruits that they take in school; in addition to what is already offered by the school.
 They are closely monitored and cared for by the school matrons and nurses.